cyclus/cyclus.github.com/source/cep/cep18.rst

 Constituent Classes and Containers
 ----------------------------------

-The major new datastructures required for this proposal are:
+The major new data structures required for this proposal are:

 * Bids
 * BidPortfolios